Îto-KMC plasma model

 Photoionization

 Photoionization in the Îto-KMC model is done using discrete photons.
 These are generated and advanced in every time step, and interact with the plasma through user-defined photo-reactions.
-The underlying solver is the discrete Monte Carlo photon transport solver, see Monte Carlo sampling.
+The underlying solver is the discrete Monte Carlo photon transport solver, see Monte Carlo solver.

 Field interaction